ever-co/ever-gauzy/packages/plugins/videos/README.md

 # @gauzy/plugin-videos

 This library was generated with [Nx](https://nx.dev).
-This plugins provides functionality to upload and manage videos
+This plugin provides functionality to upload and manage videos.

 ## Overview

-This plugins provides functionality to upload and manage videos
+This plugin enables video management capabilities including:

+- Video upload and storage
+- Video metadata management

 ## Building